GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 Division by a non-zero element $a$ is defined as multiplication by its inverse $a^{-1}$.
 Finding inverses in practice can be done using the extended Euclidean algorithm, but this process is more involved than simple addition or multiplication.

-One of the reasons the Schiavinato Cipher pre-computes Lagrange coefficients is precisely to avoid asking users to compute modular inverses by hand.
+One of the reasons Schiavinato Sharing pre-computes Lagrange coefficients is precisely to avoid asking users to compute modular inverses by hand.
 All required division is encapsulated in those coefficients.
 Users performing recovery only need to multiply and add integers modulo 2053.

 ---